make-software/casper-go-sdk/README.md

 ### SSE

-SSE package provide basic functionality to work with Casper events that streamed by SSE server.
+The SSE package provides basic functionality to work with Casper events that streamed by SSE server.
 [See more details here](sse/README.md)

 Example: